2010 Cinemalaya

-The 6th Cinemalaya Independent Film Festival was held from the 9th of July, 2010 until the 18th of July, 2010 in Metro Manila, Philippines.
+The 6th Cinemalaya Independent Film Festival was held from July 9 to 18, 2010 at the Cultural Center of the Philippines Complex in Metro Manila, Philippines.

 Overview

 The 6th Cinemalaya Independent Film Festival and Competition held in Metro Manila was hosted jointly by Cinemalaya Foundation, Cultural Center of the Philippines (CCP), Film Development Council of the Philippines (FDCP) and Econolink Investments.
 The film entries were categorized as full-length feature and short films.

+The 2010 edition saw the introduction of the Director's Showcase competition which was open to veteran filmmakers.
+The main competition was rebranded as the New Breed competition.

 The prize money and awards included ₱200,000 and the Balanghai Trophy for the outstanding full feature film and ₱100,000 and a Balanghai Trophy for the best short film.
 The best director category carried a purse of ₱300,000 and the Balanghai Trophy.